 6. Investigation of Disputed Accusations

 a.
 The Director of Investigations will conduct an investigation for each disputed accusation. .
 The Director of Investigations shall contact the accused student and the faculty member(s), and any witnesses the Director of Investigations deems pertinent.
 The accused student shall have ten business days, excluding days the Honor Code Office is closed, to have a conversation with the Director of Investigations.
 If the accused student does not timely respond to the request from the Director of Investigations, the investigation shall proceed without the student’s involvement, and the Director of Adjudication or the Director of Adjudication’s designee may decide the outcome of the case in the student’s absence.
 The Director of Adjudication may extend the 10-day response time where extraordinary circumstances arise which the individual could not have anticipated (e.g., medical emergency, death of an immediate family member).

+b.
 Upon completion of this investigation, and no later than 14 business days after receiving the accused student’s response (excluding days the Honor Code Office is closed), the Director of Investigations will compile an investigation report to be included in the accused student’s Honor Code file.
 The investigation report shall include supporting documents pertaining to the case; statements by the accused student, the faculty member, and any witnesses; and responses by either the student or faculty member to other parties’ statement(s).

 i.
 The Director of Investigations will provide the accused student and the faculty member(s) an opportunity to inspect and review the investigation report, and will provide any other witnesses an opportunity to review their own statements.
 If the accused student, faculty member(s), or witness(es) wish to correct or change any information in the statement that they provided to the Director of Investigations, they must do so within three business days, excluding days the Honor Code Office is closed, after which period the Honor Code Office shall proceed with scheduling a hearing.
 Unless extenuating circumstances arise, the Director of Investigations will not extend the deadline for parties and witnesses to amend their statements.